Links and News

 For More Information

-An employment-based petition is just one of the paths to obtain permanent residency.
-To learn about other permanent resident petitions and for other detailed information regarding immigration issues, please visit United States Citizenship and Immigration Services (USCIS).
+- An employment-based petition is just one of the paths to obtain permanent residency.
+Information about other permanent resident petitions and other immigration issues is found at the website of the United States Citizenship and Immigration Services (USCIS).

-To review the complete policy and fee schedule for IU-sponsored, employment-based petitions for permanent residence, please click here.
+- The complete policy and fee schedule for IU-sponsored employment-based petitions for permanent residence is found here.